Softball

 What time of the year does this program run?

-Pre-season begins in March with indoor practices and moves to outdoor practices in April.
+Pre-season begins in March with indoor practices at the Governor's Academy Field House on Sundays and moves to outdoor practices in April.
 Regular season games begin at the end of April and run through mid-June.

 Where